 get the keys!

 BUT, it doesn’t have to be like this (an emotional roller coaster that is).
 Like anything worthwhile, while there will certainly be stresses that come with purchasing a home, there are ways to set yourself up (we know sometimes easier said than done), to enjoy the experience AND end up in the home you want and the one you can afford.
 TRIPLE WIN.

 So, to help you avoid some of these potential pitfalls, we’ve outlined what we hope are a few useful Tips and Tricks:

 - Check your emotions at the door: we get it, this is hard and feels nearly impossible.
 But, we promise, if you keep your emotions in check, your home buying journey will be a lot more enjoyable

-- Align your emotions with your priorities: for instance, buyers might focus solely on their desire for a house in a certain neighbourhood and one that is a particular size or style, but ignore the fact that they want to spend as much time as possible with family.
+- Align your emotions with your priorities: for instance, buyers might focus solely on their desire for a house in a certain neighborhood and one that is a particular size or style but ignore the fact that they want to spend as much time as possible with family.
 Finding the “perfect” house that requires a long daily commute to work and keeps you away from home for two extra hours each day doesn’t line up with your values and priorities

 - Do your research: understand both your finances and your needs.
 Analyze your assets, decipher your debts and get pre-approved before plunging into your house hunt.
-Get to know the neighbourhood – you’re not simply buying a house, you’re buying a location
+Get to know the neighborhood – you’re not simply buying a house, you’re buying a location

 - Take into account large (+ added) expenses: there are always additional expenses when it comes to buying a home.
 Make sure you make a list of these possible expenses (check out our list here) AND have a contingency fund in place to pay for these unexpected costs.
 Don’t be caught off guard